hmenag1/Machine_Learning/ML_course_project.md

 * A random forest model.

 ### Linear discriminant analysis
 Linear discriminant analysis is one of the simplest approaches to classification.
 This approach tries to find linear boundaries in the variable space that best separate the categories.
 It is similar to logistic regression, but relies on more assumptions about the data (namely that the distributions of the features within categories are normally distributed).
 However, it is more naturally suited to classification problems like this one where the outcome variable is multinomial (classe is a factor with five levels).
+I had to exclude one variable because the variance wasn't high enough for the lda algorithm to work.

 ```r